 The SIMPCO MPO 2045 Long Range Transportation Plan was approved on January 7, 2021.
 The primary objectives of this element are to amend or revise the current long-range plan as necessary and continue to collect and analyze data in concurrence with the performance measures.
-In addition, data collection for the transportation model for the 2050 LRTP began in FY 2024.
+The 2050 Long Range Transportation Plan is schedule for January 8, 2026.
+Time will be spend completing the plan including the transportation model, data collection, drafting text and finalizing the plan.

-- Completed an amendment to the SIMPCO MPO 2045 Long Range Transportation Plan on June 29, 2023; - Continuous work on data collection and upkeep such as land use changes and socioeconomic changes within the MPO planning area; - Assisted member communities with future developments in terms of land use and traffic modeling; - Continuous work on data collection for performance measures that are listed in the SIMPCO MPO 2045 Long Range Transportation Plan; - Approved Safety, Transit, Road and Bridge, and Freight Performance Measures for the MPO; - Analyze volume to capacity ratios and levels of service changes resulting in updated transportation analysis reports; - Finalized the Urbanized Area Boundary and worked toward finalizing the MPO Boundary; - Collected data as needed related to ongoing transportation model maintenance and other updates; - Adjusted the Urbanized Boundary and MPO boundary; - Completed modal scenarios, as requested, for various projects in the Sioux City metro; - Began work on the transportation model in preparation for the 2050 LRTP including data collection and data input; and - Submitted MPO street reclassifications for streets within the MPO Boundary to DOTs.
+- Continuous work on data collection and upkeep such as land use changes and socioeconomic changes within the MPO planning area; - Assisted member communities with future developments in terms of land use and traffic modeling; - Continuous work on data collection for performance measures that are listed in the SIMPCO MPO 2045 Long Range Transportation Plan; - Approved Safety, Pavement, Bridge & System, and Freight Reliability Performance Measures for the MPO; - Analyze volume to capacity ratios and levels of service changes; - Collected data as needed related to ongoing transportation model maintenance and other updates; - Completed modal scenarios, as requested, for various projects in the Sioux City metro; - Continued work on the transportation model in preparation for the 2050 LRTP including data collection and data input; and - Submitted MPO street reclassifications for streets within the MPO Boundary to DOTs.